What you can find on this page

 Please make sure your contact details are up to date, as the answer to your request can be sent by regular mail.

-I have a question or I want to claim a compensation following an accident on the STIB-MIVB network.
+I have a question or I want to claim a compensation following an accident on the STIB-MIVB network OR following an accident in a STIB-MIVB facility.
 How should I proceed?

 - by email (email@example.com),